sagemath/trac_to_gh/Issue 2700.md

 # Issue 2700: scaling y-axis of plots to fit the data

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2700

 Original creator: jason